xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 Looking at our analysis: 3.
 And how would you answer:

 > What is the smallest number of errors we are at least 95% confident we would
-> have fount at least one?
+> have found at least one?

 Again: 4.
 Thinking about these cases will allow us to notice patterns with possibility to generalize.
 (And hopefully now the `P(seen=0|e=0) = 1` makes